stevenzhujr/Website/content/projects/pingpong.md

 slug = "pingpong"
 +++

-The Ping pong Rapid Defence Turret Repeater(PRDTR), is a ping pong ball launcher that was the subject of my ECE 5 course.
-Me and two other classmates, Vihan Jayaraman, and Jerry Wang, created this as our final project.
+The Pingpong Rapid Defence Turret Repeater(PRDTR), or the Pingpong Ball Launcher project, was the final assignment of my ECE 5 course.
+I produced the launcher with two other classmates, Vihan Jayaraman and Jerry Wang.

 ### Abstract